bitcoinnanolabs/infinitum-server/README.md

 ## Running

-Compile with `go build -o natrium-server`
+Compile with `go build -o infinitum-server`

-Then run `./natrium-server` or `./natrium-server -banano` for banano mode.
+Then run `./infinitum-server` or `./natrium-server -banano` for banano mode.

 ## Work Generation